tomcam/least-github-pages/docs/add-github-pages-preview.md

 View in [Github Pages](https://tomcam.github.io/least-github-pages/) or directly on [Github](https://github.com/tomcam/least-github-pages/)

+## The GitHub Pages repository URL is always https://{userid}.github.io/{reponame}

+The GitHub Pages URL is based on the GitHub repo URL, and takes the format ` https://{userid}.github.io/{reponame}`.
+The moment you use it, GitHub Pages will generate a website based on the contents of your repo.

-## Determining the name of your GitHub Pages site
+### Determining the name of your GitHub Pages site

 Your first job is to make sure you know the full URL of your GitHub repo.
 You will then use most of that information to build up a URL based on a separate URL named `github.io`, not `github.com`.